hpc-io/pdc/docs/readme.md

     - Make a PDC container persist.
     - For developers, see pdc_cont.c.
 Set the container life field PDC_PERSIST.
   + perr_t PDCprop_set_cont_lifetime(pdcid_t cont_prop, pdc_lifetime_t cont_lifetime)
     - Input:
       + cont_prop: Container property pdc_id
       + cont_lifetime: See below
       ```
       typedef enum {
         PDC_PERSIST,
         PDC_TRANSIENT
       } pdc_lifetime_t;
       ```
     - Output:
       + error code, SUCCESS or FAIL.
     - Set container life time for a property.
     - For developers, see pdc_cont.c.
   + pdcid_t PDCcont_get_id(const char *cont_name, pdcid_t pdc_id)
     - Input:
       + cont_name: Name of the container
       + pdc_id: PDC class ID, returned by PDCinit
     - Output:
       + container ID created locally
     - Get container ID by name.
     - For developers, see pdc_client_connect.c.
 It will query the servers for container information and create a container structure locally.
   + perr_t PDCcont_del(pdcid_t cont_id)
     - Input:
       + cont_id: container ID, returned from PDCcont_create.
     - Output:
       + error code, SUCCESS or FAIL.
     - Deleta a container
     - For developers: see pdc_client_connect.c.
 Need to send RPCs to servers for metadata update.
   + perr_t PDCcont_put_tag(pdcid_t cont_id, char *tag_name, void *tag_value, psize_t value_size)
     - Input:
       + cont_id: Container ID, returned from PDCcont_create.
       + tag_name: Name of the tag
       + tag_value: Value to be written under the tag
       + value_size: Number of bytes for the tag_value (tag_size may be more informative)
     - Output:
       + error code, SUCCESS or FAIL.
     - Record a tag_value under the name tag_name for the container referenced by cont_id.
     - For developers: see pdc_client_connect.c.
 Need to send RPCs to servers for metadata update.
   + perr_t PDCcont_get_tag(pdcid_t cont_id, char *tag_name, void **tag_value, psize_t *value_size)
     - Input:
       + cont_id: Container ID, returned from PDCcont_create.
       + tag_name: Name of the tag
       + tag_value: Pointer to the value to be read under the tag
       + value_size: Number of bytes for the tag_value (tag_size may be more informative)
     - Output:
       + error code, SUCCESS or FAIL.
     - Retrieve a tag value to the memory space pointed by the tag_value under the name tag_name for the container referenced by cont_id.
     - For developers: see pdc_client_connect.c.
 Need to send RPCs to servers for metadata retrival.
   + perr_t PDCcont_del_tag(pdcid_t cont_id, char *tag_name)
     - Input:
       + cont_id: Container ID, returned from PDCcont_create.
       + tag_name: Name of the tag
     - Output:
       + error code, SUCCESS or FAIL.
     - Delete a tag for a container by name
     - For developers: see pdc_client_connect.c.
 Need to send RPCs to servers for metadata update.
   + perr_t PDCcont_put_objids(pdcid_t cont_id, int nobj, pdcid_t *obj_ids)
     - Input:
       + cont_id: Container ID, returned from PDCcont_create.
       + nobj: Number of objects to be written
       + obj_ids: Pointers to the object IDs
     - Output:
       + error code, SUCCESS or FAIL.
     - Put an array of objects to a container.
     - For developers: see pdc_client_connect.c.
 Need to send RPCs to servers for metadata update.
   + perr_t PDCcont_get_objids(pdcid_t cont_id ATTRIBUTE(unused), int *nobj ATTRIBUTE(unused), pdcid_t **obj_ids ATTRIBUTE(unused) )
      TODO:
   + perr_t PDCcont_del_objids(pdcid_t cont_id, int nobj, pdcid_t *obj_ids)
     - Input:
       + cont_id: Container ID, returned from PDCcont_create.
       + nobj: Number of objects to be deleted
       + obj_ids: Pointers to the object IDs
     - Output:
       + error code, SUCCESS or FAIL.
     - Delete an array of objects to a container.
     - For developers: see pdc_client_connect.c.
 Need to send RPCs to servers for metadata update.
+  ## PDC object APIs
   + PDCobj_create_mpi(pdcid_t cont_id, const char *obj_name, pdcid_t obj_prop_id, int rank_id, MPI_Comm comm)
+    - Input:
+      + cont_id: Container ID, returned from PDCcont_create.
+      + nobj: Number of objects to be deleted
+      + obj_ids: Pointers to the object IDs
+    - Output:
+      + error code, SUCCESS or FAIL.
+    - Delete an array of objects to a container.
+    - For developers: see pdc_mpi.c.
+Need to send RPCs to servers for metadata update.
 # Developers' note for PDC
   + This note is for developers.
 It helps developers to understand the code structure of PDC code as fast as possible.
   + PDC internal data structure